lkq1220/paper-note/part2.md

 - Table 2 shows the main limitations and improvements of each of the iterations of the node.
 ###### Table 2 Comparison of the limitations and improvements made for each of the iterations of the node
 ![](/assets/8255.jpg)
+-Table 3 illustrates the specification of Version 2.0 of the node
 ##### 3.2.4 Firmware design